tim-legge/Interpreting-Particle-Transformers/README.md

 Postprocessing comprises the data collection and visualization steps after a model has been fully trained.
 We produced the exact figures in the paper with the scripts in the [with_all_data](./postprocessing/with_all_data/) subfolder, while a much less intensive version utilizing sample data is in [with_sample_data](./postprocessing/with_sample_data/).

 - [with_all_data](./postprocessing/with_all_data/): The `inference.py` scripts all have roughly the same structure.
 They check to see if `.npy` files that contain testing data exist, and generate them if not.
-Then they run inference on chunks of each dataset at a time, saving their progress using rudimentary `counter.txt` files.
+Then they run inference on chunks of each dataset at a time, saving their progress using `counter.txt` files.
 Finally, they create 20-bin histogram `.npy` files for later use in the attention score plotting.
-Note that `/path/to/storage` was used as a universal placeholder and unilaterally replacing this with one's own desired location may not result in consistent filepaths.
-The `get_[figure].py` files either use these histogram files to plot attentioh distributions or otherwise represent data using the testing data `.npy` files.
+Note that `/path/to/storage` was used as a universal placeholder and universally replacing this with one's own desired location may not result in consistent filepaths.
+The `get_[figure].py` files either use these histogram files to plot attention distributions or otherwise represent data using the testing data `.npy` files.

 - [with_sample_data](./postprocessing/with_sample_data/): QuarkGluon/TopLandscape analysis and JetClass full/kinematic analysis each have their own `.ipynb` notebook.
 Both load limited chunks of the sample data (up to ~50 jets should work locally in our experience).
-The same analyses are performed.
+The same analyses as in the figures are performed, and results indicate trends similar to the paper's larger-scale analyses.